mkh2097/Tetris-Assembly-8086/README.md

 ## Contact

-Feel free to contact me if there is any problem.
+Feel free to contact me if there is any question or problem.

 [@mkh2097](https://twitter.com/mkh2097) - mkh2097@gmail.com